captionpoint/CaptionPoint-Server/public/will.md

 ## JOHN:
 Never tell your brothers, but you are my favorite.
 ---
-template: noise
-(Burbage shushes them)
+## BURBAGE:
+Wait, wait, wait…
 ---
 ## BURBAGE:
-Wait, wait, wait, Ali my dear, I’m sorry but these men are not going to leave until they bear witness.
+Ali, my dear, I’m sorry but these men are not going to leave until they bear witness.
 ---
 ## ALICE:
 To what?
+---
+## ALICE:
 Burbage… don’t.
+---
+## ALICE:
 Whatever you’re about to do.
 ---
 ## BURBAGE: (as Hamlet)
 To do?
 ---
 ## BURBAGE: (as Hamlet)
-No…No, no, no.
+No…no, no, no.
 ---
 ## BURBAGE: (as Hamlet)
+To *be*,
+--
+or not to be,
+--
-To *be*, or not to be, that is the question:
+that is the question:
 ---
 ## BURBAGE: (as Hamlet)
 Whether ’tis Nobler in the mind to suffer